LiliumOS/rfcs/src/rfcs/0002-knums.md

 knum files are structured into folders and files, with each hierarchy level from the build root forming part of the file path (for `use` declarations).

+The knums language is used both for consumption by automated tools, and also to be used as a common vocabulary for defining Lilium interfaces in a language-neutral manner.
+Thus, future RFCs may use the language to define interfaces.

 ### Items

 The language has 5 main top-level constructs (items):